jakecoppinger/better-intersections/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Tests

+See Jest docs for args for watching files etc.

+`yarn test`

 ## Production build

 `yarn build`